 From Kerry Park, you can see the Space Needle, the downtown skyline, and the mountains all around the city, including Rainier.
 This is a very popular tourist post for photos of the city, and it’s even better when Rainier appears in the background.

 You can also take a short cruise around Puget Sound.
-This affordable cruise (only $25-30) lasts an hour or two and takes guests past the downtown skyline and through the Sound, where you’ll easily be able to see Rainier if the weather cooperates.
+This affordable cruise (less than $40) lasts an hour or two and takes guests past the downtown skyline and through the Sound, where you’ll easily be able to see Rainier if the weather cooperates.
 It’s also a great way to learn about the history of Seattle.
 I highly recommend the this cruise!

 More Great Spots to View Mt.
 Rainier From Seattle